maul1609/bulk-ice-aggregation/README.tex.md

 where $\left(\begin{matrix}N\\i\end{matrix}\right)$ are binomial coefficients.

->Passarelli (1978) considers prognostic equations for the steady-state vertical profile of two power moments: the mass power moment and the Reflectivity factor Power Moment).
+>Passarelli (1978), and Mitchell (1988) considered prognostic equations for the steady-state vertical profile of two power moments: the mass power moment and the Reflectivity factor Power Moment).

 ### Mass Power Moment
 An equation describing the evolution of the mass power moment is derived from Equation 1 by multiplying by $m$ and integrating over all positive $m$.